Maria Van den Bergh

-Maria Elisabeth Van den Bergh, Princess of Hohenzollern-Hechingen (January 1613 – 29 November 1671) was a Dutch noble woman and daughter of Hendrik van den Bergh.
-She lived in the court of Elizabeth Stuart, Queen of Bohemia in the year of about 1628.
+Maria Elisabeth Van den Bergh, Princess of Hohenzollern-Hechingen (January 1613 – 29 November 1671) was a Dutch noblewoman and daughter of Hendrik van den Bergh.
+She lived at the court of Elizabeth Stuart, Queen of Bohemia around the year 1628.

 Early life

 She was born on January 1613 in Stevensweert.
 She spent part of her youth in Brussels at the court of Isabella Clara Eugenia, the strict Catholic governor of the Southern Netherlands.
 However, his also came into Northern Dutch court circles.
 In The Hague she was friends with Amalia of Solms-Braunfels, the wife of Stadtholder Frederik Hendrik van Oranje-Nassau, who was a cousin of her father.
 Amalia had come to The Hague as lady-in-waiting to Winter Queen Elisabeth Stuart.